ye-yu/react-fullstack/README.md

 File: db_dump/database.sql

 ```
-psql -U postgres -d compasia -f db_dump/database.sql
+psql -U postgres -d database -f db_dump/database.sql
 ```

-Replace `postgres` with your database username, `compasia` with the name of the database you want to restore the dump into.
+Replace `postgres` with your database username, `database` with the name of the database you want to restore the dump into.

 ## 3. Starting Server